-Based on the predicted noise levels presented in the table above, operational noise levels from the proposed solar farm and the upgraded substation at the nearest receivers each comply with the nominated project trigger levels under all scenarios and meteorological conditions.
+Based on the predicted noise levels presented in the table above, operational noise levels from the proposed solar farm and the upgraded substation at the nearest receivers comply with the nominated project trigger levels under all scenarios and meteorological conditions for all sensitive receiver locations.
 Furthermore, the predicted cumulative noise levels from the operation of the solar farm and the upgraded substation comply with the project trigger levels for each receiver under all scenarios and meteorological conditions.